top of page

 Salinas Grandes: The largest salt flat in Argentina, and one of the largest in the world.

-Ojos de Campo: Colorful geothermal pools.
+Ojos de Campo: An assortment of colorful geothermal pools.

 Hornocal Mountain: A massive peak covered with jagged patterns featuring a rainbow of colors.